tisenstadt/TaskGrabber/README.md

 Features to Add

+The project currently assumes that the migration will complete without any interruption.
+There could be a scenario where the migration stops before it can complete: for instance, the utility may be shut down by accident after a portion of the data has already migrated.
+If the user runs the program again, all tasks will be migrated, meaning that duplicate tasks will arise in the destination repository.
+There are a number of ways to approach this problem.
+The naive approach is to add a tag with the Asana id to the body of each migrated task.
+We could then query GitHub for all tasks, and check each Asana task id against the task before it is posted.
+If a match occurs, the task will not be posted.
+The downside of this approach is that it is extremely resource-intensive and not ideal for large sets of data: we don't want to query GitHub more than we need to.
+I would love to discuss any feedback or thoughts on this issue!

 The utility's querying capacity can be expanded.
 In addition to querying for tasks tied to a specific project, the Asana API can also query for tasks associated with a given assignee and workspace.
-Additionally, authentication may be expanded into the more robust OAuth authentication system instead of the personal-access token approach used in the current utility.
+A full interface for the user may be created at a later date that allows the user to select specific tasks and projects to migrate, as opposed to simply migrating all of them.

 Thank you for using TaskGrabber!